guacsec/guac-docs/querying-via-cli.md

 ## Utilization of GUAC Data

-From this demo, we learned how we can quickly analyze the GUAC data to find if a specific PURL we are interested in contains a direct or in-direct vulnerability.
+From this demo, we learned how we can quickly analyze the GUAC data to find if a specific pURL we are interested in contains a direct or in-direct vulnerability.
-We also learned that this is just one of many utilizations of GUAC’s graphQL API to create more tools such as these quickly and easily!
+We also learned that this is just one of many utilizations of GUAC’s GraphQL API to create more tools such as these quickly and easily!

 ## Cleanup